 Jesus, today, spoke boldly to those seeking community.
 Scribes who wanted control and authority for the sake of power.
-Family who wanted to belong and be close were invited to revision who is family as someone who is just trying to follow the rules that have been handed down, as someone who has been following Jesus all of your life and wanting to be close, to those who have heard about Jesus just recently and received hope...
+Family who wanted to belong and be close were invited to revision who is family as someone who has been following Jesus all of your life and wanting to be close, to those who have heard about Jesus just recently and received hope...